XFydro/x3/README.md

 - ⚡ Rapid Prototyping: Quickly develop and test logic for automation, workflows, and integration with minimal setup.
 - 🌐 API Integration: Simplify interaction with APIs, enabling seamless data retrieval and processing directly within X3 scripts.
-- 📂 File Management: Efficiently create, read, write, and append files with straightforward commands like w_file, r_file, and a_file.
+- 📂 File Management: Efficiently create, read, write, and append files with straightforward commands.
-- 🔁 Flexible Control Flow: Write complex logic using if, else, while, and for loops, with support for nested structures and robust error handling.
+- 🔁 Flexible Control Flow: Write complex logic using if, else and while, with support for nested structures and robust error handling.
 - 🔧 Custom Functions: Define reusable code blocks with def and fncend for improved modularity and maintainability.
 - 🔍 Enhanced Debugging: Utilize the log and read_log commands to track execution flow and simplify troubleshooting.
 - 🕒 Precise Timing: Pause execution or schedule tasks using the wait command for time-sensitive operations.